Erwin Rommel: Drive for the Channel

-Rommel, resuming his advance on 5 June, drove for the River Seine to secure the bridges near Rouen.
-Advancing 100 km in two days, the division reached Rouen to find it defended by three French tanks which managed to destroy a number of German tanks before being taken out.
-The German force, enraged by this resistance, forbade fire brigades access to the burning district of the old Norman capital, and as a result, most of the historic quarter was reduced to ashes.
-According to David Fraser, Rommel instructed the German artillery to bombard the city as a "fire demonstration".
-According to one witness report, the smoke from burning Rouen was intense enough that it reached Paris.
+Rommel, resuming his advance on 5 June, drove for the River Seine to secure bridges near Rouen.
+Advancing 100 km in two days, the division reached Rouen to find it defended by three French tanks which destroyed German tanks before being destroyed themselves.
+The German force, enraged by this, forbade fire brigades access to the burning district of the Norman capital, so most of the historic quarter was reduced to ashes.
+Rommel instructed the German artillery to bombard the city as a "fire demonstration".
+The smoke was intense enough that it reached Paris.
 Daniel Allen Butler states that the bridges to the city were already destroyed.
-After the fall of the city, both black civilians and colonial troops were summarily executed on 9 June by unknown German units.
-The number of black civilians and prisoners killed is estimated at 100.
-According to Butler and Showalter, Rouen fell to the 5th Panzer Division, while Rommel advanced from the Seine towards the Channel.
-On 10 June, Rommel reached the coast near Dieppe, sending Hoth the message "Bin an der Küste" ("Am on the coast").
-On 17 June, 7th Panzer was ordered to advance on Cherbourg, where additional British evacuations were under way.
-The division advanced 240 km in 24 hours, and after two days of shelling, the French garrison surrendered on 19 June.
-The speed and surprise that it was consistently able to achieve, to the point at which both the enemy and the Oberkommando des Heeres (OKH; German "High Command of the Army") at times lost track of its whereabouts, earned the 7th Panzers the nickname Gespensterdivision ("ghost division").
+After the fall of the city, an estimated 100 black civilians and colonial troops were executed on 9 June by unknown German units.
+Rouen fell to the 5th Panzer Division, while Rommel advanced from the Seine towards the Channel.
+On 10 June, Rommel, near Dieppe, sent Hoth the message "Am on the coast".
+On 17 June, 7th Panzer was ordered to advance on Cherbourg, where British evacuations were under way.
+The division advanced 240 km in 24 hours, and after two days of shelling, the French garrison surrendered.
+The speed and surprise it consistently achieved, to the point that both the enemy and the Oberkommando des Heeres (OKH; German "High Command of the Army") at times lost track of its whereabouts, earned the 7th Panzers the nickname Gespensterdivision ("ghost division").

-After the armistice with the French was signed on 22 June, the division was placed in reserve, being sent first to the Somme and then to Bordeaux to re-equip and prepare for Unternehmen Seelöwe (Operation Sea Lion), the planned invasion of Britain.
-This invasion was later cancelled, as Germany was not able to acquire the air superiority needed for a successful outcome, while the Kriegsmarine was massively outnumbered by the Royal Navy.
+After the armistice with the French was signed on 22 June, the division was placed in reserve, being sent first to the Somme and then Bordeaux to reequip and prepare for Unternehmen Seelöwe (Operation Sea Lion), the planned invasion of Britain.
+This invasion was cancelled.